 A few reasons, the main one being the already given: there are a lot more moms who blog.
 Some have great content for dads as well as moms.
 With that said, the content is written to appeal to dads.
 What does that mean?
 If there is an article related to fashion or makeup, it’s how to help dads help their daughters with wardrobe issues.
 If there is a post on going to the park, it will suggest specific items to take for different ages, how to find a good park quickly while you are away from home, keeping your kiddo safe….
 You get the idea: specific, actionable items that will help you, not feel-good fluff.

 If you find a blogger you like, please check out their page in the Contributors section.
 Most have their own blog and many have their own book(s) available.
 Please support them as well.
 If you buy their book through the Wise Fathers’ store, you are supporting this site and our writers.
 Win-win!

 As the site grows, we will add more bloggers and points of view, so please don’t be shy about telling us topics we missed or letting us know if you want to contribute.
 With writers’ kids ranging from little babies through adults, both boys and girls, and homes all over the country, Wise Fathers aims to provide a diversity of experiences and voices, not just skin color.

 We hope Wise Fathers helps you because we know that Dads aren’t Moms – and that’s a good thing!

-(If we actually write the @ symbol in the email address instead of (at), it will lead to overwhelming amounts of spam email.)
+(If we actually write the email address correctly on a web page, it will lead to overwhelming amounts of spam email.)